Brendan Bracken: Business and political career

 After Sedbergh, whose "old boy" tie he used to good effect, Bracken was briefly a schoolmaster at Bishop's Stortford College.
 He moved to London, where he joined the League of Nations Union and made pro-imperialist speeches.
 He obtained a job at the Empire Review, where he got acquainted with J. L. Garvin, former editor of The Observer, who would introduce him to Winston Churchill in the summer of 1923.

 He then made a successful career from 1922 as a magazine publisher and newspaper editor in London.
 His initial success was based on selling advertising space to at least cover the cost of each number.
 In the 1923 election, he assisted Winston Churchill's unsuccessful attempt to be elected as Member of Parliament (MP) for Leicester West, which began their political association.
 He also assisted in Churchill's 1924 Westminster Abbey by-election campaign.
 In the fighting that occurred on the streets, Bracken was stabbed.

 He joined the publishing company Eyre & Spottiswoode and, in 1925, became a director of the company.

 In 1926, he was the founding editor of The Banker, and magazine and bankers still name their respected annual Bank of the Year awards "Brackens" in his honour.
 The Banker features a regular column called "Bracken", focusing on providing views and perspectives on how to improve the global financial system.
 He edited the Financial News, and The Practitioner before being promoted to managing director of The Economist in 1928.

 Many of his early magazine stories included a political flavour, and he commissioned articles from a wide range of politicians such as Churchill and Benito Mussolini.
 Business and politics permanently overlapped in his life, like that of the career of his occasional friend Lord Beaverbrook.
 He needed politicians for stories and they needed the publicity his publications gave.
 A supporter of Churchill from 1923, who was out of Parliament and in his political wilderness, Bracken was invited to join Churchill's "Other Club".
 Their lives changed from the outbreak of the Second World War in 1939.

-Bracken himself was elected to the House of Commons in 1929 as a Unionist for the London constituency of North Paddington, which he won with just 528 votes.
+Bracken himself was elected to the House of Commons in the 1929 general election as a Unionist for the London constituency of North Paddington, which he won by just 528 votes.
 Stanley Baldwin described Bracken as Churchill's "faithful chela", chela being the Hindi word for disciple.

 During Churchill's "Wilderness Years", Bracken would become his main support.
 From 1934 Brendan also supported Churchill's calls for rearmament in Parliament.
 Later, when King George VI personally expressed his concern that an Irishman, son of an IRB man, should be appointed a Government Minister and member of the Privy Council.
 Churchill stood up for his protégé and wrote to the King: “He has sometimes been almost my sole supporter in the years when I have been striving to get this country properly defended”.